 What are private practice accountants recommending that their potentially insolvent clients do?

 For many, if not most, company directors and owners in Australia, private practice accountants are the first port-of-call for insolvency advice.
+This is problematic as:

 What are accountants recommending that their potentially insolvent clients do?

 Often when businesses are in financial difficulty, they go to their private practice accountant for advice.
 This may be the only regularly consulted professional advisor for a typical Australian business director, so this is not surprising.
 But this does mean that the views of accountants have a significant impact on the steps that struggling or insolvent businesses go on to take.
+In recent doctoral research, Professor Jason Harris surveyed accountants to determine their views and recommendations with respect to corporate insolvency.
+We consider some of the statistics that he gathered below.

 Specifically, we consider: